Garuda27/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+the document object model, which is what is used to make the content of a page and can be edited in javascript
 2. What is an event?
+something that happens on a page, and can be anything from clicking to some time passing
 3. What is an event listener?
+a function that lloks for an event to happen so that it can respond in the way you need

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to make it easier to use in other parts of javascript
 5. What is a component?
+a function that affects what will appear onscreen
 ### Git Set up

 * [ ] Fork the project into your GitHub user account